Generative AI · OrevateAI

 Frequently Asked Questions

-How many valence electrons does carbon have?
+How many electrons does a neutral carbon atom have in total?

-Can carbon form more or fewer than 4 bonds?
+Does carbon always form 4 bonds?

 Conclusion: The Power of Four